AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/audience-manager.md

 >[!WARNING]
 >
 >Beware the False "Success" - If there is a response, and everything seems to be working, make **sure** that you have that "stuff" object.
 If you don't, you may see a message in the response that says "status":"SUCCESS".
 As crazy as this sounds, this is actually proof that it is **NOT** working correctly.
-If you see this, it means that you have completed the step in Launch to forward to AAM, but that the forwarding in the Analytics Admin Console has not yet completed.
+If you see this, it means that you have completed the step in tags to forward to AAM, but that the forwarding in the Analytics Admin Console has not yet completed.
 In this case you need to verify that you have enabled SSF in the Analytics Admin Console.
 If you have, and it hasn't been 4 hours yet, be patient.

 ![AA response - false success](images/mobile-aam-unsuccessful-SSF.png)